sensu/sensu-alpha-documentation/07-events.md

 ### Event actions

 - **create:** Indicates a check result status change from zero to non-zero.
-- **resolve:**.
-Indicates a check result status change from a non-zero to zero.
+- **resolve:** Indicates a check result status change from a non-zero to zero.
-- **flapping:**.
-Indicates a rapid change in check result status.
+- **flapping:** Indicates a rapid change in check result status.

 ### Viewing